-Moses Malone’s death at the age of 60 is a stunning turn of events coming on the heels of the 76ers losing Darryl Dawkins.
+Moses Malone’s death at the age of 60 nearly two years ago is still a stunning turn of events coming on the heels of the 76ers losing Darryl Dawkins.
 The irony is sad.
 Darryl Dawkins was traded from the 76ers in 1982 to the Nets so the 76ers could sign Moses Malone.
 Now both are dead.

 But it was Malone, not Dawkins, whose career would be defined by sheer dominance as he was the lifeblood for two NBA clubs, the Houston Rockets and Philadelphia 76ers, on his way to three MVP awards and Hall of Fame honors.

-The Rockets went to the playoffs with Malone in the NBA.
+The Rockets went to the playoffs with Malone as an anchor.
 He set a playoff record in his first NBA season when he grabbed 15 offensive rebounds against the Washington Bullets.
 He averaged 17 rebounds per game in his first NBA playoffs.
 His second year, even though he was injured, he led the NBA in offensive rebounding.
 An All-Star for 12 straight years, one of his most dominating seasons was in 1978-79 when he was MVP of the league.
 He was just 23 years old.
 He averaged 25 points, 18 rebounds.

 The NBA hadn’t seen such a dominant workhorse, most minutes played, offensive rebounder, tough in the paint, annihilator of defenses.
 Malone was only 6-10 but he was a ferocious athlete.
 In his sixth year, he scored 53 points against the Clippers and against the Supersonics he had 21 offensive rebounds.